sveltejs/v2.svelte.dev/content/guide/07-element-directives.md

 <script>
 export default {
 	computed: {
-		// Because shorthand relfects the var name, you must use component.set({ "is-selected": true }) or use a computed
+		// Because shorthand reflects the var name, you must use component.set({ "is-selected": true }) or use a computed
 		// property like this.
 It might be better to avoid shorthand for class names which are not valid variable names.
 		"is-selected": ({ isSelected }) => isSelected
 	}